Upcoming Events

 Jan.
 22: “Sustainably Don(n)e: Taking Care of Digital Literary Resources,” with faculty member Brent Nelson

 Feb.
-26: “Listening to the Voices of Children in William Blake’s Songs of Innocence and Experience,” with Professor Emerita Lisa Vargo
+26: “Listening to the Voices of Children in William Blake’s Songs of Innocence and of Experience,” with Professor Emerita Lisa Vargo

 March 19: “The Greatest Australian Poet Who Never Was,” with faculty member Peter Robinson